The Golden Age of Sexuality

 It’s your sex life; get creative with it.

-But despite the negotiating, he has a right to place any type of boundary on the behavior, including a strict “pee goes in the potty” policy.
+But despite the negotiating, he has a right to place any type of boundary on the behavior, including a strict “pee only goes in the potty” policy.
 And he should not feel ashamed or guilty for asserting these boundaries.

 Conversely, you need to explore your needs and be honest with yourself.
 How important is this behavior to you?
 Is it a deal breaker for the relationship if the boundary is too conservative for your taste?
 Not being honest with yourself will only build resentment, which may manifest unhealthily in symbolic fights at Home Depot over which shade of yellow paint best accents the bathroom.

 But initiating a simple conversation about sexual fantasies can skirt the potential resentment, as well as alleviate the anxiety and trepidation you are currently experiencing.
 Go slow.
-Listen and be empathic.
+Listen and be empathetic.
 And hopefully with good communication and negotiation, you’ll soon be enjoying the pee party you crave.